 We can still recognize the radical 木 regardless of whether we squeeze it or squash it, because 木 has a simple appearance and few strokes.
 However, a radical with many strokes is difficult to squeeze or squash, so it is often the case that such complex radicals would have one or two simpler versions, with less strokes.
 For example, the radical for ‘water’, 水, has the alternate form ⺡.
 Both 水 and ⺡ have identical meanings, but we will use 水 when we are stacking the radical, and ⺡ when we are squeezing it horizontally:

 water – みず

 Some radical varations, by design, have a specific shape that helps them fit in the bounding box.
 Vertical thin radicals, like “water”, ⺡, are always on the left or right of the kanji, while horizontal short radicals, like “grass”, ⺾, are always stacked:

 seedling – なえ

-A radical doesn’t necessarily need to have a small number of strokes; instead, it might convey a simple concept that might require a large number of strokes; regardless, they still need to fit within the bounding box.
+A radical doesn’t necessarily need to have a small number of strokes; instead, a simple concept might require a large number of strokes; regardless, these many-stroke kanjis still need to fit within a same-size bounding box.
 Not many few-stroke radicals are also kanjis, but most many-stroke radicals are.
-An example is the radical for ‘rain’, 雨, with 8 strokes, which is also the kanji for ‘rain’; this radical gives meaning to the kanjis for ‘cloud’, ‘thunder’, and ‘snow’, among many others:
+An example is the radical for ‘rain’, 雨, with 8 strokes, which is also the kanji for ‘rain’; the ‘rain’ radical is the radical of the kanjis for ‘cloud’, ‘thunder’, and ‘snow’, among many others:

 rain – あめ